About this document

 This section describes how to test your design.

-Follow the steps below to observe the output of your design.
+Follow these steps to observe the output of your design.
 This note uses Tera Term as the UART terminal emulator to view the results, but you can use any terminal of your choice to view the output.

 1. Select the serial port